 Original curated by ByAdam Heitzman, Co-founder, HigherVisibility- Read the original article on inc.com

-We are skilled, dedicated UX/D Web Designers, Graphic Designers (I designed my first website 19 years ago in 1998), business and SEO marketing experts.
+We are skilled, dedicated UX/D Web Designers, Graphic Designers (I designed my first website 21 years ago in 1998), business and SEO marketing experts.
 We like to think of ourselves as open, friendly and honest, and my clients say we are lovely to work with."
-We work with small-medium clients and also on larger enterprise projects across the UK and based in Dudley DY3.
+We work with small-medium clients and also on larger enterprise projects across the UK and we are based in Dudley DY3.

-Read more about our amazing designers.
-We specialise in web and graphics for print.
+Read more about our team of designers.
+We specialise in web design and graphic design for print.

 Read more about our experience of both SME and Enterprise projects and what we can do for you and your Website.

-'Nik and his team were able to create our main website for a small Construction business with all the extras we required and a great package.
-Nik created a plan of action and stuck to the agreed deadlines and was even able to to launch the site earlier then expected.
-He took the time to explain what we needed to do and how it would work.
+'Nik created a plan of action and stuck to the agreed deadlines and was even able to to launch the site earlier then expected.
 If your a small business looking for a website i would highly recommend SI Design'

 © 2009-2019 S i Design - Web Design, Graphic Design and Online Marketing.